quickwit-oss/quickwit/docs/configuration/source-config.md

 ./quickwit source create --index my-index --source-config source-config.yaml
 ```

-*Max number of pipelines per indexer*
+## Max number of pipelines per indexer

-This parameter is only available for sources that can be distributed: Kafka and Pulsar (coming soon).
+`max_num_pipelines_per_indexer` parameter is only available for sources that can be distributed: Kafka and Pulsar (coming soon).

 The maximum number of indexing pipelines defines the limit of pipelines spawned for this source on a given indexer.
 The maximum can be reached only if there is enough `desired_num_pipelines` to run.